 Growth Rate – Fast; over 24 inches per year

-These are just the tip of the iceberg when it comes to Christmas tree types – in the U.S alone, there are more than 35 commonly grown types of Christmas trees!
+These tree types are just the tip of the iceberg – in the U.S alone, there are more than 35 commonly grown types of Christmas trees!

-To see what type will grow best in your area and climate it is worth asking around to see what other farmers and homesteaders grow.
+To see what type will grow best in your area and climate, it is worth asking what other farmers and homesteaders in your area grow.

-Tree saplings can be quite expensive, plus there is a large time commitment when you decide to allocate a piece of land for trees.
-It is vital that you pick the right variety at the start to give your trees the best possible chance of thriving.
+Tree saplings can be pretty expensive, plus you have to make a significant time commitment when you allocate a piece of land for trees.
+You must pick the best variety at the start to give your trees the best possible chance of thriving.

-Want to know more about growing Christmas trees, either for yourself or as a commercial Christmas tree farm?
+Do you want to know more about growing Christmas trees for yourself or as a commercial tree farm?
 Check out this great book below!

 Christmas Trees for Pleasure and Profit is for anyone who enjoys being and working outdoors and is seeking a profitable hobby or small business venture.